Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Experiments

 We evaluate the quantitative and qualitative aspects of the proposed method on both synthetic and realistic data on different tasks, including trajectory prediction, motion prediction, times series forecasting, and binary segmentation using structured prediction.

-We experiment with a simulated data on a trajectory forecasting task in interacting systems.
+We experiment with a simulated data and the NBA (National Basketball Association) dataset~\footnote{\url{https://github.com/linouk23/NBA-Player-Movements}} on the trajectory forecasting task in interacting systems.
 We then study the ability of our MotionFlow in motion prediction task on the CMU motion capture (CMU Mocap)~\footnote{\url{http://mocap.cs.cmu.edu/}} dataset~\cite{de2009guide}.
 As another task, we test our method on time series forecasting on 6 different datasets.
 Finally, we evaluate our MotionFlow on the binary segmentation task using structured prediction on the horse image dataset~\cite{borenstein2002class}.
 We have found that MotionFlow achieves state-of-the-art performance by leveraging the stochastic predictions of normalizing flow with the deterministic constraints of the latent space conditionals.
 We also present ablation experiments on the key components of our model to quantify their impact.